On teaching mathematics to gifted students: some enrichment ideas and educational activities: Math and play.

 \section{Math and play.}

 Children are playful by nature.
-Play is important for cognitive, social, emotional and physical well-being of children \cite{milteer2012importance}.
+Play is important for the cognitive, social, emotional and physical well-being of children \cite{milteer2012importance}.
 Playing provides a great opportunity for parents and teachers to connect to a child.
 Many mathematical concepts can be introduced to children by playing with them.
-Pragya was hopping over alternate squares while saying the numbers $ 2,4,6,\cdots$, aloud.
-She repeated this activity with $3,6,9,\cdots $, and learned the tables of $ 2 $ and $ 3 $ while hopping over the squares.
-Pragya also liked to play the board-game `Snake and Ladders' with her sister.
-She also played a modified version of this game with a dice with numbers $ 10,20,30,\cdots,60 $ on it.
+Pragya was hopping over alternate squares while saying the numbers $ 2$, $ 4 $, $6,\ldots$, aloud.
+She repeated this activity with $3$, $ 6 $, $9,\ldots $, and learned the tables of $ 2 $ and $ 3 $ while hopping over the squares.
+Pragya also liked to play the board game `Snake and Ladders' with her sister.
+She also played a modified version of this game with a dice with numbers $ 10$, $ 20 $, $30,\ldots,60 $ on it.
 Playing such games helped her in mastering basic counting skills.

-A $ 4 \times 4 $ Sudoku can be turned into a game for young children, wherein each player takes a turn to solve the puzzle by placing the fruits on the Sudoku-board placed on the floor.
+A $ 4 \times 4 $ Sudoku can be turned into a game for young children, wherein players take turn to solve the puzzle by placing the fruits on the Sudoku board placed on the floor.